Nenkai/relink-modding/docs/resources/re/mechanics/gem_mix.md

 ## Execution

+Sigil Synthesis has an unexplained feature where the game will randomly award a gem with a maxed level rather than the default level (which is 11).

+!!! tip

+    Internally:
+    * Sigil Synthesis = Gem Mix
+    * Sigil = Gem
+    * Trait = Skill
+    * Ticket = Knicknack Voucher

-For Sigil Synthesis (known as Gem Mix ingame), the game combines total level of all skills inserted.
+For how this works; the game combines total level of all skills inserted.
 Lv11+Lv11 & Lv11+Lv11 = 44.

-It is then used as a key into `gem_mix_success` table.
+It is then used as a key into `gem_mix_success` [table](../../../tables/table_database.md).

-* Column 1 is the weight chance for regular success.
+* The first column is the weight chance for regular (great) success.
-* Column 2 is the weight chance for grand success.
+* The second column is the weight chance for grand success.

-All traits from both sigils are put into an array of 4 traits then the list is shuffled.
+All skills from both sigils are put into an array of 4 skills then the list is shuffled.
 The first two are taken.
-That's the new sigil.
+That's the new gem.

-If it's a grand success, assign the maximum possible level for the sigil.
+If it's a grand success, assign the maximum possible level for the gem.
 Otherwise default level.

-Cost is determined from `gem_mix_rupi` and `gem_mix_ticket` tables, also based on total level.
+Cost is determined from `gem_mix_rupi` and `gem_mix_ticket` tables, also based on total combined skill level for both gems.
+Current rupies & tickets are deducted based on that.

 ## Chance List